HARSHA-11903/digital-logic-design-using-verilog/README.md

-# digital-logic-design-using-verilog

-# 🔐 Digital Logic Design using Verilog
+#  Digital Logic Design using Verilog

 Welcome to my collection of **Digital Logic Design projects implemented in Verilog HDL**.
 This repository demonstrates my knowledge of **combinational and sequential circuits**, which form the backbone of **VLSI Design and DFT**.